Sales: vs.

 In the United States, the Fair Labor Standards Act defines outside sales representatives as "employees [who] sell their employer's products, services, or facilities to customers away from their employer's place(s) of business, in general, either at the customer's place of business or by selling door-to-door at the customer's home" while defining those who work "from the employer's location" as inside sales.
 Inside sales generally involves attempting to close business primarily over the phone via telemarketing, while outside sales (or "field" sales) will usually involve initial phone work to book sales calls at the potential buyer's location to attempt to close the deal in person.
 Some companies have an inside sales department that works with outside representatives and book their appointments for them.
 Inside sales sometimes refers to upselling to existing customers.

-Sales Coaching
+Sales coaching

-Sales Coaching is a one-on-one coaching process by high-performing sales professionals and consultants with salespeople, managers, and executives.
+Sales coaching is a one-on-one coaching process by high-performing sales professionals and consultants with salespeople, managers, and executives.
 The process involves equipping them with the knowledge, abilities, and skills needed to become more effective sales professionals.
 Unlike sales training, sales coaching is typically an individualized, ongoing endeavor.

+Law

+In common law countries, sales are governed generally by the common law and commercial codes.
+In the United States, the laws governing sales of goods are mostly uniform to the extent that most jurisdictions have adopted Article 2 of the Uniform Commercial Code, albeit with some non-uniform variations.

+The European Commission proposed adoption of a Common European Sales Law in 2011 and set out a proposed regulation on this area of law in 2014.
+Whilst remaining optional, the Commission's intention was to offer traders a means of breaking down barriers occasioned by the different legal systems of its (then) 28 member states.
+A 2012 Communication from the Commission argued that a Common European Sales Law would help to address some of the concerns which it had identified in the development of a market for cloud computing services.
+However, the proposal was withdrawn in December 2014 when the Commission's work plan was rationalised.